rflandau/Orv/README.md

 ... after discovery, key exchange.
 The vault could be used to pass around public keys, providing a second source of possible "truth" against MitM attacks.
 These can be self-signed for fully decentralized or rely on a PKI if Orv is used internally or by the controlling interest.

+## Sequence Numbers

+This protocol needs sequence numbers.
+However, we cannot assume that a single node has a single sequence number.
+If we did, multiple services on that node would have to coordinate the seqNum, which is unacceptable.

+For now, we are omitting seqNums.
+This is aided by the fact that the prototype uses HTTP over TCP.
+This assumption would not hold if implemented at Layer 4 or in other network stacks.

 # The Prototype